Browse through our Current & Past Newsletters.

 Facility and Logistics

 STAR Retreats are held at Rancho De La Osa in the beautiful high desert grasslands of Sasabe, Arizona.
-More about can be found at www.ranchodelaosa.com.
-The Ranch is a private, comfortable location with a very supportive and helpful staff.
+We have exclusive use of this property during our retreats and is a private, comfortable location with a very supportive and helpful staff.
 Many participants share with us how the physical environment helps their process—warm sun, swimming pool, nice accommodations, and gardens all set in the meditative and peaceful high desert of Southern Arizona.

-You fly into Tucson, Arizona.
-Star staff will assist with shuttle arrangements.
-Along with other participants, you are driven 90 minutes to Rancho de la Osa.
+Participants will need to fly in to Tucson, Arizona.
+(TUS).
+Ground transportation is is arranged by the STAR Foundation and provided by Rancho de la Osa.
 The charge for your ground transportation is $175, round trip, including gratuity.
 All details related to travel will be provided in your pre-retreat information.

 We strongly encourage participants to focus on themselves while at the STAR Retreat; connections with the outside via phone calls or email have been found to interfere with your personal process.
 We understand that you may need to briefly check in at home or work.
 But we very strongly recommend that all contact be necessary, brief and kept to a bare minimum.
 It’s your process and we want you to have the very best opportunities for healing.